About the site . . .

 The Original Wineborks

-H. T. King was transfigured in the early 70's from clumsy beer-drinking grad student to suave wine enthusiast (others less suave use the term "junkie") via the large-scale consumption of fine Margaux supplied by mentor G. Ketner.
-The passion intensified during a three-year stay on the East Coast when buying fine Bordeaux and Burgundy did not require mortgaging one's house.
+H. T. King was transformed in the early 70's from clumsy beer-drinking grad student to suave wine enthusiast (read: junkie) via exposure to, and over-indulgence in, a Chateau Malescot St. Exupery supplied by mentor G. Ketner.
+The passion intensified during a three-year stay on the East Coast when buying fine Bordeaux and Burgundy did not break the bank.
+(Cheval Blanc under $10!
+LaTache under $20!).
 The wine lust reached perilous levels in the mid 80's with a brief stint as office-mate of fellow zealot Pat Van Munn, during which they "invested" their entire children's college funds in '82 Bordeaux.
-With age and maturity, as well as relocation to the beautiful Russian River Valley, reason has returned in the form of an obsession with Russian River Pinot Noir.
+With age and maturity, as well as relocation to the beautiful Russian River Valley, reason has returned, though H.T. also admits to having no free closet space.

-Charter Winebork #3, Paul Houghton, legendary pilot and mountain man, has a palate capable of 0.001 point resolution, a level of discrimination reflected in the almost imperceptible differences he applies to the word "like" in the statement "I-I-I-I-I LIKE it!"
+Charter Winebork #3, Paul Houghton, legendary pilot and mountain man, has a palate capable of micro-point resolution, a level of discrimination reflected in the almost imperceptible differences he applies to the word "like" in the statement "I-I-I-I-I LIKE it!"
 Known to fly off at a moment's notice to vineyards around the country to catalog the nuances in individual grape clusters, his airplane is the only Mooney run exclusively on the fumes from empty Martinelli Jackass Hill Zinfandel bottles.